Dice-Punk-Press/open-d12/src/core-rules.typ

 The best way to think of Open d12 is as a set of recipes for creating games where some of the ingredients will need to be decided by the authors.]

 #columns(2)[
 == Definitions
+/ Setting: the world in which the game takes place, including the culture, technology, geography and history of the world / Scope: the breadth of roles and activities that the players will be able to take on in the game
 / d12: a 12 sided die
 / Narrator: the Narrator is the person who facilitates the game / Characters: players create and take on the role of characters in the game